LG 86QNED82AUA 86"

 • The pixel density is 51 ppi on LG 86QNED82AUA 86″ and 59 ppi on Samsung QN75Q6FAAFXZA 75″.

-• Adaptive synchronization is AMD FreeSync on LG 86QNED82AUA 86″ and not available on Samsung QN75Q6FAAFXZA 75″.
+• Adaptive synchronization via AMD FreeSync is available on LG 86QNED82AUA 86″, while Samsung QN75Q6FAAFXZA 75″ has no adaptive synchronization.

 • The Bluetooth version is 5 on LG 86QNED82AUA 86″ and 5.3 on Samsung QN75Q6FAAFXZA 75″.